ClickHouse/metabase-clickhouse-driver/README.md

 3. Copy `clickhouse.metabase-driver.jar` into your MetaBase `plugins` directory
 4. Start MetaBase, e.g. by invoking `lein run` in your MetaBase directory.

+:warning: _This driver is in an early development stage and we would caution against using it in your production environment_ :warning:

+# Contributing
+* Report any issues you encounter
+* Just create a pull request, preferably with a test or five

 # History
 The request for a ClickHouse MetaBase driver is formulated in [MetaBase issue #3332](https://github.com/metabase/metabase/issues/3332).
 Some impatient ClickHouse users started development.
 The MetaBase team is asking driver developers to publish plug-ins and collect some experiences before considering a PR, so here we are.